Sustainable Saratoga uses education, advocacy, and action to have a wide-ranging impact on our community, to benefit current and future generations

 - Started an environmental film series with Saratoga Film Forum

 Inspiring teamwork and partnerships to expand and preserve Saratoga’s urban forest.
-We all benefit from trees: they increase property values, reduce water pollution, improve air quality, support wildlife, enhance people’s quality of life, and provide an aesthetically pleasing homage to Saratoga’s vibrant history.
+We all benefit from a dense cover of trees throughout out City: they increase property values, reduce water pollution, improve air quality, support wildlife, enhance people’s quality of life, and provide an aesthetically pleasing homage to Saratoga’s vibrant history.
 Just a few of our accomplishments in 2019 include:

 - Planted our 255th tree in our urban forest during Tree Toga 9

 - Started a #NextGenTree campaign to raise awareness of the need to plant trees for the future